jeremyreeder/thesafehouse.info/publications.md

 </div>

 I've written numerous articles, some public and others of a more protected nature, on security and on security penetration.
-I've also produced open-source software related to these same topics.
-The following are some of my published
+I've also produced some open-source software related to these same topics.
+The following are a few of my published works:
-works:

 # Books
 - _[Geometry of Safecracking][geometry]_, 2014.